Jeremy McKinney

-Jeremy Adam McKinney (born January 6, 1976) is an American former professional football offensive guard who played in the National Football League (NFL) for the Cleveland Browns and Dallas Cowboys.
-He played college football at the University of Iowa.
+Jeremy Adam McKinney (born January 6, 1976) is an American former professional football player who was an offensive guard in the National Football League (NFL) for the Cleveland Browns and Dallas Cowboys.
+He played college football for the Iowa Hawkeyes.

 Early life

 McKinney attended Horizon High School, where he played offensive and defensive tackle.
 As a senior, he received SuperPrep All-American, All-state and Rocky Mountain News Defensive Player of the Year honors.
 In his career, he registered over 100 tackles, nearly 50 tackles for loss, 7 forced fumbles and more than 25 sacks.
 He also practiced basketball and baseball.

 College career

 He accepted a football scholarship from the University of Iowa, where as a freshman played on the offensive line for the first 4 games, before moving to defensive tackle for the last 7 games (2 starts) and recording 22 tackles (2 for loss), one sack and a pass defensed.
 The next year, he was moved back to offense, starting five games at left tackle and being used on both sides of the line.

 As a junior, he became a regular starter at right tackle.
 As a senior, he contributed to the team leading the Big Ten Conference in rushing offense (ranked eighth in the nation) and scoring offense.